fbpx

 • Natural sleep aids like herbal tea, warm milk, and valerian before going to bed.

-• Acupuncture may be helpful in easing the symptoms of insomnia.
+• Acupuncture (for easing the symptoms of insomnia).

-• Meditation promotes mindfulness and relaxation.
+• Meditation to promote mindfulness and relaxation.
 It can help reduce stress, anxiety, and pain, which may contribute to insomnia.

-• Aromatherapy may offer some benefits.
-Relaxing scents like lavender can be used in oil diffusers, applied to the skin, or as a room spray.
+• Aromatherapy, which can be used in oil diffusers, applied to the skin, or as a room spray.

 Get Help for Your Insomnia